Max West

 If you’re here, something has probably been weighing on you for a while.

 Many of the people I work with are thoughtful and aware, but used to handling things on their own.
 They don’t always feel in crisis, just worn down, disconnected from themselves or from others.
-Therapy can be a space where you don’t have to hold it together or know exactly what you want to change yet.
+You don’t have to arrive knowing exactly what’s wrong or what needs to change.
+Sometimes the first step is simply having somewhere to think out loud with someone who’s in your corner.

 You’re welcome to get in touch.